txt/plm18/doc/review10.md

 Q7a.
 This is not a class instance language.
 Explain why.
 What would be needed to make it a class instance language?

 Q7b.
-For the following code, what is the representations of "self"?
+For the following code, what is the representations of `self`?
 How to generate this automatically?

 	(x?         (nth 0 (cdr self)))
     (y?         (nth 1 (cdr self)))